 Membership dues, while a tax write-off, are a notable expense.
-As a real estate agent, you’ll likely become a member of your state and local real estate boards, your local Multiple Listing Service, and maybe the National Association of REALTORS®.
+What does it take to be a REALTOR®?
+Well, importantly, you’ll need to be a member of the National Association of REALTORS® to gain that specific distinction.
+If you don’t want to become a member, as a real estate agent, you’ll still likely become a member of your state and local real estate boards.
+Those have fess associated with them, as does your local Multiple Listing Service.
 Your local real estate board may require a monthly fee—sometimes paid directly to the association, other times paid to your broker.
-The same holds true for the local MLS.
 State association fees vary from state to state but are typically a few hundred dollars, as are the membership dues for the National Association of REALTORS®.

 5. Business expenses